Alfresco/alfresco-community-repo/README.md

 The upgrade from version 1 was not backward compatible, any projects that are dependent on data model using Jackson 1.x should use the data-model 6.N branch.

+Version 8.0 of data-model depends on alfresco-core 7.0 which is based on Spring 5.

 ### Building and testing